 "The Trust is helping . . . me be me"

 Whether we realize it or not, most of us know someone who is a beneficiary of the Alaska Mental Health Trust.
-The Trust serves Alaskans who experience mental illness, developmental disabilities, chronic alcohol or drug addiction, Alzheimer’s disease and related dementia and traumatic brain injury.
-They are our children, parents, siblings, friends, neighbors and co-workers.
+The Trust serves Alaskans who experience mental illness, developmental disabilities, chronic alcohol or drug addiction, Alzheimer’s disease and related dementia, and traumatic brain injuries.
+They are our children, parents, siblings, friends, neighbors, and co-workers.
 Beneficiaries live in every corner of Alaska and come from all walks of life.

 The Trust is committed to raising awareness about our beneficiaries – with a particular focus on the stigma many face every day.
 Stigma may be hard to see but, for Trust beneficiaries, stigma or stereotypes can get in the way of a job, or housing, or necessary services.
 It can also prevent people from seeking the help and support they need.

-A recent Craciun Research survey (August 2017) indicates that significant stigma remains attached to Trust beneficiaries.
-Throughout the survey, negative sentiment was disproportionately expressed toward Alaskans experiencing mental illness, substance addiction and other challenges, impacting respondents’ inclination to socialize with them, welcome them to their family, or trust them in the workplace.
+Trust research conducted in spring 2021 indicates that significant stigma remains attached to Trust beneficiaries.
+Throughout the survey, respondents expressed disproportionate negative sentiments toward Alaskans experiencing mental illness, substance misuse, and other challenges like Alzheimer’s disease and related dementia.
+These responses correlated to a decreased willingness among respondents to socialize with beneficiaries, welcome them to their family, or trust them in the workplace.

-At the Trust, we are committed to educating the public and decision makers about beneficiary needs.
-For 25 years, we have worked with partners across the state to improve the lives of beneficiaries and to serve as a catalyst for change in Alaska’s mental health continuum of care.
-Each year, we grant approximately $20 Million to nonprofits, state agencies, tribal organizations, local governments and other partners for projects that promote long term change and improve the circumstances of those we serve.
+The Trust is committed to educating the public and decision makers about beneficiary needs and acting as advocates for equitable treatment.
+For 25 years, the Trust has worked with partners across the state to improve the lives of beneficiaries and to serve as a catalyst for change in Alaska’s mental health continuum of care.
+Each year, the Trust grants around $25 million to nonprofits, state agencies, Tribal organizations, local governments, and other partners for projects that promote long-term change and improve the circumstances of those we serve.

 Meet our Beneficiaries